 Anyways, since they’re not headquartered under the 5 eyes countries or other surveillance alliances, they are not obligated to store logs.

-That’s a plus for PureVPN.
+That’s a plus for my PureVPN review.

-PureVPN’s logging policy – Checkered past, finally patched
+PureVPN logging policy – Checkered past, finally patched

-PureVPN and Data logging has had a rocky past.
+PureVPN logs have had a rocky past.